liborty/TokenCrypt/README.md

 #### `sudo ./uninstall`

 will delete previously installed programs and scripts.
 It can be used to force a completely fresh start.
-To be followed by:

 #### `./install`